KSCI

 KSCI (channel 18) is a television station licensed to Long Beach, California, United States, serving the Los Angeles area.
-Owned by WRNN-TV Associates, the station airs programming from ShopHQ.
-KSCI's studios are located on South Bundy Drive in West Los Angeles, and its transmitter is located atop Mount Harvard.
+Owned by WRNN-TV Associates, the station airs programming from home shopping network Shop LC.
+KSCI's studios are located on South Bundy Drive in West Los Angeles, and its transmitter is located atop Mount Wilson.
 KSCI served as a multicultural independent station until June 2021.

 History

-1960s
+1970s

-The channel 18 allocation in Los Angeles was previously occupied by KCHU-TV, which was licensed to San Bernardino and signed on the air on August 1, 1962, before it went off the air in June 1964.
+The channel 18 allocation in Los Angeles was previously occupied by KCHU-TV, licensed to San Bernardino, which signed on the air on August 1, 1962, before it went off the air in June 1964.
 The station was owned by the San Bernardino Sun-Telegram.
 KSCI signed on the air on June 30, 1977, operating from studios in West Los Angeles, although still licensed in San Bernardino.
 It became a non-profit owned by the Transcendental Meditation movement (the call letters stood for Maharishi Mahesh Yogi's theoretical "Science of Creative Intelligence").
 The station broadcast news stories, prerecorded lectures and variety shows with TM celebrities.
 KSCI's goal was to report "only good news"; sister stations were planned for San Francisco and Washington, D.C.
 The station manager was Mark Fleischer, son of Hollywood director Richard Fleischer.